-In addition, my brother-in-law recently informed me that his employer was organizing a symposium, the invited speaker for which is Sana Amanat.
-She is slated to speak about how she and her colleagues at Marvel have been affecting diversity in the Marvel Universe.
-Of course, whether there can ever be meaningful diversity in the superhero genre is something of an open question, discussed at Hooded Utilitarian and elsewhere.
+In addition, a friend recently informed me that his employer was organizing a symposium on diversity.
+The invited speaker is Marvel Comics editor Sana Amanat, slated to speak about how she and her colleagues at Marvel have been bringing about greater diversity in the Marvel Universe.
+Of course, whether there can ever be meaningful diversity in the superhero genre is something of an open question, discussed at Noah Berlatsky’s sadly defunct collaborative blog Hooded Utilitarian and elsewhere.

-So when I finally got around to reading The Shadow Hero, by Gene Luen Yang, I was thinking about diversity and assimilation fantasies.
-Kamala Khan, Kal-El, and Peter Park were all squatting in the foreground of memory.
-Okay, that last one is a fan canon, but the point is I was concerned with how the Green Turtle fared when it came to combatting the racism inherent in the superhero genre.
+So when I finally got around to reading The Shadow Hero by Gene Luen Yang, I was thinking a lot about diversity and assimilation fantasies.
+Kamala Khan, Kal-El, and the Korean Spider-Man Peter Park were all squatting in the foreground of memory.
+Okay, that last one is fan canon, courtesy the folks at Nerds of Color, but the point is I was concerned with how the Green Turtle fared when it came to combatting the racism inherent in the superhero genre.
 If you believe J. Lamb, then Yang must have failed.
 If you believe Noah Berlatsky, then Yang clearly failed, in the face of overwhelming resistance from the very genre itself.
 In the end, I think it’s clear that Yang couldn’t have the Golden Age story he craved and have it not be racist too.
 But he struggled valiantly and intelligently against that foregone conclusion, and it may be worthwhile to examine in depth why Yang failed despite the brains and heart he and the artist, Sonny Liew, put into the work.

 One argument for Yang and Liew’s success might hinge on their exploitation of stereotypes for humorous effect.
 When Hank Chu, the Green Turtle himself, drags a criminal into the San Incendio PD for the first time, his cop contact spouts a racist remark about Chinese people, only to immediately retract, embarrassed, when the Green Turtle gives him an offended look.
 More dramatically, Hank himself, a Chinese-American born in San Incendio, identifies a buck-toothed, yellow-skinned caricature of a man as the Chinese syndicate lord Ten Grand, only to discover that the man is a white actor with a fake mustache and yellowface makeup.
 Hank himself, and the audience through him, falls for a literal minstrel performance.